Contents

 You can then take this image to your chosen post-processing software like Lightroom and apply any tweaking necessary to make the photo even better.

-Whilst it’s not a simple process if you follow the steps in this guide and do a little bit of planning you should be well on your way to producing stunning night sky images.
+Whilst it’s not a simple process if you follow the steps in this guide and do a little bit of planning you should be well on your way to producing stunning starry sky images.

 If you have any comments or questions, please leave them below.